Ar57m/another_fractal_generator/README.md

 # another_fractal_generator

-Should probably work on linux, was tested on termux(android).
+Should probably work on linux, was tested on termux(android) and google colab.
 <br>

 ## Installation